-d) Discourage dead ends in order to improve pedestrian and bicycle access to transit and other destinations and reduce congestion by dispersing automobile traffic.
+- d) Discourage dead ends in order to improve pedestrian and bicycle access to transit and other destinations and reduce congestion by dispersing automobile traffic. - e) Improve connections between transit stops and where people live and work through increasing active transportation options. - f) Improve safe trails and biking infrastructure and ensure that these improvements are equitably distributed to increase access to and enjoyment of open space by all residents.

-- 6.2.1.1 Evaluate demand and capacity of bike, pedestrian, and transit service on a project-by-project basis for roads that experience or are designed to encourage a range of transportation modes.
-[ABC] - 6.2.1.2 Follow FHWA guidance to identify, analyze, and prioritize opportunities for road diets, lane configuration changes, or other traffic calming projects.
+6.2.1.1 Evaluate demand and capacity of bike, pedestrian, and transit service on a project-by-project basis for roads that experience or are designed to encourage a range of transportation modes.
+[ABC]

+- 6.2.1.2 Follow FHWA guidance to identify, analyze, and prioritize opportunities for road diets, lane configuration changes, or other traffic calming projects.
 [ABC] - 6.2.1.3 Revise subdivision standards to encourage and reinforce the complete transportation network and street grid for all travel modes.
-[A]

-6.2.1.4 Promote dedicated lanes for buses to reduce travel times.
-[A]
+[A] - 6.2.1.4 Implement design and traffic operation techniques to reduce travel times, such as priority signal timing, ITS, and for buses queue jumps and dedicated transit lanes.